-When one thinks about Grace Kelly style, thrift isn’t the first thing that comes to mind, but she was fond of her old clothing.
-Loyal to it the way she was loyal to old friends she once said.
+When one thinks about Grace Kelly's style, thrift isn't the first thing that comes to mind.
+Even as Princess of Monaco, she was fond of her old clothing, loyal to it the way she was loyal to old friends she once said.

 Call it thrift.
 Call it sustainable fashion.
 Grace Kelly called it common sense.
-But it’s simply an authentic approach to fashion.
-It’s likely that authenticity — her style, her values that drove what she chose to wear that still resonates with us today.
+But it's an authentic approach to fashion.
+It's that authenticity that resonates with us today.
+Her values shaped her style and her style was her own.

-She was known for choosing clothing that suited her personal style, not what was necessarily fashionable as the Edith Head satin dress reveals.
-The style was out of step with what other stars were wearing to that year’s Oscar ceremony.
-Though there wasn’t social media, the events where she wore the dress were very high profile (i.e., heavily photographed).
-The final being the cover of Life magazine.
+She picked clothing suited her personal style, not what was necessarily fashionable as the Edith Head satin dress reveals.
+This style of dress was out of step with what other stars were wearing to that year's Oscar ceremony and it was the second time she wore the dress for a high-profile occasion.
+Social media didn't exist in Grace Kelly's era, but those events would have been heavily photographed.
+The final time she publicly wore the dress was on the cover of Life magazine.
+I can't think of a single celebrity re-wearing a garment on the cover of a magazine today.

-Even during an era when re-wearing a dress was common, it still was seen as reflecting her ‘different’ nature.
-Grace did what she wanted and always wore what worked for her, not what was deemed in style.
-She shopped in accordance with her own upbringing and tastes before she was a star and continued to do so as the Princess of Monaco.
+Even at the time when re-wearing a dress was common, her choice was seen as reflecting her 'different' nature as it was uncommon to do so for so many high-profile events.
+But Grace did what she wanted always wore what worked for her.
+She shopped in line with how she was raised as a girl growing up on the Main Line in Philadelphia.
+She stayed true to her tastes before she was a star and continued as the Princess of Monaco.

-The book Grace Kelly Style from the 2010 V&A exhibition by H. Kristina Haugland goes into much more history and detail about Grace Kelly’s personal life, career and style.
+Notes: The book Grace Kelly Style from the 2010 V&A exhibition by H. Kristina Haugland goes into much more history and detail about Grace Kelly's personal life, career, and style.